-On April 14, 2021, Landmark Media Enterprises, LLC ("Landmark"), Home Group, LLC ("Homes.com") and CoStar Realty Information, Inc., a Delaware corporation and wholly owned subsidiary of the Company entered into a securities purchase agreement, pursuant to which the Company agreed to acquire all of the outstanding equity interests in Homes.com from Landmark for a purchase price of \$150 million in cash, subject to a customary working capital and other post-closing adjustments.
+On April 14, 2021, Landmark Media Enterprises, LLC ("Landmark"), Home Group, LLC ("Homes.com") and CoStar Realty Information, Inc., a Delaware corporation and wholly owned subsidiary of the Company entered into a securities purchase agreement, pursuant to which the Company agreed to acquire all of the outstanding equity interests in Homes.com from Landmark for a purchase price of \$150 million in cash, subject to customary working capital and other post-closing adjustments.
 The Company's acquisition of Homes.com closed on May 24, 2021.
 The securities purchase agreement required an initial payment of \$148 million, net of working capital adjustments, at the time of closing, with the remainder of the purchase price payable four months following the acquisition date, subject to offset for adjustments to the purchase price after final determination of closing net working capital.
+These amounts were settled in the third quarter of 2021.
 Homes.com is a residential real estate advertising and marketing services company primarily operating through its property listing and marketing portal, Homes.com.